M

 A Public Declaration

-A ten-minute talk at the Closing Ceremony, before an invited audience of mentors, investors, and partners.
+At the Closing Ceremony, you deliver a ten-minute talk before an invited audience of mentors, investors, and partners.
 A statement of who you are and what you stand for.

 03